 Prep: all fruits and vegetables with inedible rinds, remove!
 This includes oranges, lemons, grapefruits, ginger skin, etc. Be sure to thoroughly wash all fruits and vegetables as best as possible.

 Equipment: You can use a high-speed blender if you do not have a juicer.
 I really enjoy the Breville juicer and the Vitamix and Blendtec high-speed blenders.

 - Remove peel or outer rhine if needed

 - Pop in the juicer

 - If using a blender- blend fruits and vegetables, strain using a nut milk bag, squeeze all the juice you can out of the fruits/vegetables, repeat until the pulp is dry and you’ve gotten all the juice out.

 - Depending on how wet your fruit/vegetable pulp is after juicing, you can “re-juice” the pulp to squeeze out the very last bit of juice and water within the fruits/vegetables.

-- Store in an air tight mason jar for up to 48 hours maximum.
-Fresh and drinking immediately is absolute best!
+- Store in an airtight mason jar for up to 48 hours maximum.
+Fresh and drinking immediately is absolutely best!

 I hope this blog post gave you a little more information and background on what juicing is and how to do it!
 Stay tuned for future juice recipes that I personally love and think you will too.